zhaolingshan/tp/docs/UserGuide.md

 To set your goal to 2 (CAP4.00 ~ 4.49):

-1. Type `goal --set 2` into the command box,  and press Enter to execute it. \
+1. Type `goal set 2` into the command box,  and press Enter to execute it. \
 <img src="images/UG SS/2.6 Set Goals 1.png">

 2. The result box will display the message: \